Lymah123/100-days-of-code/daily-journal.md

 - I was able to complete the frontend part of the app.
 - I did all the frontend and Backend integrations.
 Everything is working perfectly fine
 - I only need to carryout couple of testing before deployment.

+Day 31: 25/12/24

+I didn't do much today.
+The Project I submitted for an open source Hackathon got accepted.
+I received some suggestions which I worked on throughout the night.
+I spent the rest of the day resting.